 Select Page

-If you doubted the economic value of RESO Data Standards, and haven’t adopted them, that’s akin to reading by candlelight: you can do it, but you’re only getting about 12.57 lumens.
+If you have doubted the economic value of RESO data standards, and haven’t adopted them based on that doubt, that’s akin to reading by candlelight.
+You can do it, but you’re only getting about 12.57 lumens.
 And long term, it’s killing your eyes.

-If you’ve gone ahead and adopted RESO Data Standards, but haven’t implemented them, that’s a big leap forward from reading by candlelight, so you’re using a standard 60-watt bulb, that’s producing about 800 lumens.
+If you have adopted RESO data standards, but haven’t implemented them, that’s a big leap forward from reading by candlelight.
+You’re using a standard 60-watt bulb that is producing about 800 lumens.
 Long-term, it is killing your pocketbook.

-But if you have implemented RESO Data Standards, like Homes.com, you’ve replaced all your standard bulbs with LEDs.
-That means an 8-12 watt LED bulb is giving you that same 800 lumens, and that means your annual savings are adding up fast.
-Now we know definitively from the Homes.com Case Study, along with the work done previously by myTheo, that the key to RESO Data Standards savings merely is implementation.
+But if you have implemented RESO data standards, like Homes.com has, you’ve replaced all your standard bulbs with LEDs.
+That means an 8–12 watt LED bulb is giving you that same 800 lumens, and that means your annual savings are adding up fast.

 Homes.com implemented both the RESO Data Dictionary and the RESO Web API internally within their infrastructure and externally for receiving real estate data from MLSs, brokerages and technology firms.
-Shaun York, Executive Director of Technology at Homes.com, gave us a great preview of what they did at our last RESO Fall Conference in October of 2017.
-We wanted to take a deeper dive to examine the effectiveness of the implementation of these standards with a full RESO Case Study.
-Specifically, the Case Study looked at:
+For the white paper, they looked at:

 • Time to integrate new MLS feeds in existing products and services